GusRob/Crypto/README.md

     * (I have no intention for this currently, but it may prove useful to test encryption implementations too)
     * Should this be the case however, a link to a github page with a 'gibberish classifier' could prove useful, shown below
       * https://github.com/thomas-daniels/GibberishClassifier-Python/blob/master/gibberishclassifier.py

+2021/08/31
+  * AES encryption and decryption implemented
+  * Key length can be of 128, 192 or 256 bits
+  * Uses mix_columns and inv_mix_columns algorithms from https://github.com/boppreh/aes/blob/master/aes.py for more concise code
+  * Using Time Taken addition, it is possible to calculate how long it might take to brute force the key using this machine, added to README.md
+  * Todo:
+    * Develop asymmetric key cipher algorithms, starting with either RSA or ECC
+    * Implement asymmetric key generation into the `key.py` program
+    * Develop a key-sharing algorithm??